Detroit Michigan, USA Travel Guide

 A natural-casing hot dog in a steamed bun, topped with a rich, savory, beanless meat chili, yellow mustard, and chopped white onions.

-A square pizza baked in a rectangular steel pan with a thick, chewy crust that is crispy on the bottom.
+A square pizza baked in a rectangular steel pan with a warm, chewy crust that happens to be crispy on the bottom.
 Caramelized cheese edges are a signature.

 Try at Buddy's Pizza, credited with inventing this style.